JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 [//]: # (title: Expected and actual declarations)

-> The mechanism of expected and actual declarations is in [Beta](components-stability.md).
-> It's almost stable, but migration steps may be required in the future.
-> We'll do our best to minimize any further changes for you to make.
->
-{type="warning"}

 Expected and actual declarations allow you to access platform-specific APIs from Kotlin Multiplatform modules.
 You can provide platform-agnostic APIs in the common code.